danilnagy/design-ai/docs/agent_behavior/index.md

 - `Line 10`: When an object is initialized, an empty list called “neighbors” is created to store the object’s neighbors.
 - `Line 13`: An addNeighbor() method has been implemented in the Room class which adds a given object to the instance’s list of neighbors.
-  Line 35: An empty method called cluster() has been created.
+- `Line 35`: An empty method called cluster() has been created.
 The method contains a single line with the pass keyword which will do nothing but is necessary so that the code does not throw an error due to an empty method.
 This is where you will implement the object’s cluster behavior for this week’s challenge.
-  Line 48: A loop has been added which iterates over each room object and uses its addNeighbor() method to add the previous room in the list to it’s list of neighbors.
+- `Line 48`: A loop has been added which iterates over each room object and uses its addNeighbor() method to add the previous room in the list to it’s list of neighbors.
-  Line 58: Within the optimization loop which runs the collision behavior for each pair of rooms, another loop has been added to run the “cluster” behavior for each room and its neighbors.
+- `Line 58`: Within the optimization loop which runs the collision behavior for each pair of rooms, another loop has been added to run the “cluster” behavior for each room and its neighbors.

-Once you're done implementing the challenges, paste your final code into the code block above and create a pull request on this page called `3-your_uni` (for example `3-dn2216`).
+Once you're done implementing the challenges, paste your final code into the code block below and create a pull request on this page called `3-your_uni` (for example `3-dn2216`).

 ```python
 import Rhino.Geometry as rh